 Here’s an affordable whetstone that I recommend checking out:

-- DUAL SIDED SHARPENING- Made from durable silicon carbide, this two-sided sharpening block comes with both a 400-grit side, used for returning edges to their original shape, and a 1000-grit side used for smoothing and polishing cutting edges.
+- DUAL-SIDED KNIFE SHARPENER - Made from durable silicon carbide, this two-sided sharpening stone comes with both a 400-grit side used for sharpening and returning knives to their original shape and a 1000-grit side used for smoothing and polishing edges.

-- RESTORES SHARPNESS- After one use with this water stone, dull knives and battered blades will be restored to razor sharpness.
-Recondition all your tools with this kitchen or workshop essential.
+- RESTORES SHARPNESS - With one use, this knife sharpener stone will hone edges, remove chips, and restore dull knives and battered blades to razor sharpness.
+Recondition all your knives and tools with this kitchen or workshop wet stone essential.

 Now, How Do You Use Your Sharp Axe?